Mathilde Lemoine: Commissions

-As an economist, Mathilde Lemoine weighs in regularly on economic and financial questions relating to macroeconomics, public choice, evaluation of public policy, fiscal and tax policy, studies of the French and international economies, European policy and housing policy.

 From 2007 to 2013, Mathilde Lemoine was a member of the Commission économique de la Nation (French National Economic Commission, a government body of economists).
 She resigned from that post following her nomination to the Haut Conseil des finances publiques (High Council of Public Finances).

-From 2008 until 2012, she was a member of the Conseil d’Analyse Economique (Council of Economic Advisers), which counsels the French Prime Minister on economic issues.
+From 2008 until 2012, she was a member of the Conseil d'Analyse Économique, which counsels the French Prime Minister on economic issues.

 She was rapporteur for the Expert Conference on Climate and Energy Contribution in 2009 and a member of the Attali Commission for the Liberation of Growth in 2010.

 Mathilde Lemoine participated in a government mission reporting on the determinants of the competitiveness of French industry, bringing her expertise on the competitiveness of the French economy and on social welfare financing.

 Mathilde Lemoine participated in the Leading Group on Innovative Financing for Development as the French expert named by the governments of a 12-nation task force.
 As part of this work, she wrote a report entitled “International Financial Transactions for Development” (2010).

 In 2014, she presided a working group for the think tank Terra Nova that produced a report entitled “Entering and Staying in the Workforce.”